 Fat Daddy’s Resort is the perfect spot for bikers this time of year.
 It is a blast to ride to, with scenic winding roads scaling the steep bluffs along the Tennessee River and Ken-Lake.
 If you are coming from the north, on Hwy 79, or from the south, on Hwy 147, you will turn on Hwy 232.
 Take 232 to Lower Standing Rock Road and turn west.
 This road is quite narrow and winds through local farms.
 Bikers need to be careful as there is often loose gravel on this country road and you will cross a very narrow one-lane bridge before the road turns into Driftwood Shores Lane – which ends at Fat Daddy’s.

 Arriving at Fat Daddy’s Resort at noon today, we walked out to the floating restaurant.
 It looked the same as in years past, but the atmosphere was totally different.
 You could tell the servers were glad you were there.
 Sitting down, we ordered some beers and lunch.
-I had their 1/3 pound burger and Tracy had the buffalo chicken wrap.
-Both the burger and the wrap were very tasty (I had half of her meal) and the beer was ice cold.
+I had their 1/3 pound burger.
+The burger was ver good and the beer was ice cold.
 Chasity was our server and she made sure we were never low on our beers and checked in often to make sure the food met our expectations.

 At 1:30 PM on weekends there is live music.
 Today, it was the Memphis Yahoo’s.
 Unlike in years past, the music was loud enough to hear, but not so loud you could not talk with your friends.
 This makes it much more enjoyable to stay awhile, and if you are like Grey Beard Biker, you can enjoy a cigar and beer while enjoying the music.
 Besides great food, music, cold beer, wine coolers and soda, Fat Daddy’s Resort also has a marina, boat fuel and a campground.